Getting Started

 Store your first memory

-Using the Go or Python SDK:
+Using the Go or Python SDK (REST on port 8475):

 package main